 Colorado Vincentian Volunteers

 Affiliation:The Vincentian family of laity, religious and clergy; Members of MISEVI-USA (MIssion and SErvice the VIncentian Way)

-Goal of Program:Compelled by a call to service and justice, CVV volunteers participate in a process of companionship in the spirit of St. Vincent de Paul with those who are poor.
-We believe in the mutuality of this companionship, and trust that those who are served are teaching each volunteer something that becomes transformative.
-As a unique experience in the Catholic tradition, you (the volunteer) fulfill this goal by working in areas of direct service and advocacy, living a life of simplicity in a community supported by prayer, and participating in a reflection process that addresses the relationship between charity and justice.
+Goal of Program:Compelled by a faith-filled call to service and justice, CVV volunteers participate in a process of companionship with those who are poor and marginalized.
+We believe in the mutuality of this companionship, and trust that those who are served are teaching each of us something that becomes transformative.
+As a unique experience in the Catholic and Vincentian tradition, you (the volunteer) fulfill this goal by working in areas of direct service and advocacy, living a life of simplicity in a community supported by prayer, and participating in a reflection process that addresses the relationship between charity and justice.
 It is through these components that you not only serve those who are struggling with poverty, marginalization and isolation, but you also discover the many ways they reveal the message of the Gospel.
-Through this year you are challenged to be a risk taker, to be a catalyst for change, to be the served and together you are Companions on the Journey.
+Through this year you are challenged to be a risk taker, to be a catalyst for change, to take a leap of faith, and together you become Companions on the Journey.

 Type of Placement:Social/community services, health care, emergency assistance, education, child care, job training, youth services, teen pregnancy, runaways, women's services, recreation, homeless services (men, women, teens and seniors), housing/construction services, immigration and refugees, literacy, senior services, urban gardening/sustainability, developmental disabilities and community organizing.
 We will work with you to identify your skills and/or interests in relationship to placement.

 Service Area:Neighborhoods in and around downtown Denver and Aurora.